Bev Harrell

-Beverley Anne Harrell, OAM (born 24 October 1946) is an Australian pop singer and musical theatre actress, most famous for her 1966 Australian hit "What Am I Doing Here with You?".
+Beverley Anne Harrell, OAM (born 24 October 1946) is an Australian pop singer and musical theatre performer, most famous for her 1966 Australian hit "What Am I Doing Here with You?".

 Biography

 Harrell was born on 24 October 1946 in North Adelaide to Reg Harrell, a carpenter, and Dot (née Borlace), an amateur musician.
 She sang for the 5AD children's radio show Kangaroos on Parade at the age of six.
 She appeared on Australia's Amateur Hour at the age of nine, coming second.
 At the age of twelve she came second on the radio/television show Swallow's Juniors; she also toured with the Mickey Mouse Club when they were in Australia, along with Lucky Starr.